ModelCloud/GPTQModel/docs/tutorial/02-Advanced-Model-Loading-and-Best-Practice.md

 For inference, following this principle: always using single GPU if you can, otherwise multiple GPUs, CPU offload is the last one to consider.

 ## Conclusion
 Congrats!
-You learned the advanced strategies to load model using `.from_pretrained` and `.from_quantized` in `auto-gptq` with some best practice advices.
-In the next chapter, you will learn how to quickly customize an AutoGPTQ model and use it to quantize and inference.
+You learned the advanced strategies to load model using `.from_pretrained` and `.from_quantized` in `gptqmodel` with some best practice advices.
+In the next chapter, you will learn how to quickly customize an GPTQModel model and use it to quantize and inference.